-• The SENCO and the Support for Learning Team are available to discuss special educational needs and support.

-• The SEN Governor is Mrs Adele Wilkinson, she can be contacted by email at admin@headlandsschool.co.uk.
+- The SENCO and the Support for Learning Team are available to discuss special educational needs and support. - The SEN Governor is Mr G Hoyle, he can be contacted by email at admin@headlandsschool.co.uk.

 Support Services in addition to school